Log into your WordPress Dashboard by going to:

 Before you can add a new item to the navigation bar, you must first create a new page.

 To create a NEW page, go to Dashboard > Pages > Add New.

 In the Add Title field, name the page, such as, Biography.
-Then configure the section in the right hand sidebar as shown in the image here.
+Then choose Elementor Full Width in the right hand sidebar as shown in the image here.